juv/kube-autorollout/README.md

 ### Configuration

-Create a Helm values file/override that covers all registries for your deployments that are labeled with `kube-autorollout/enabled=true`.
+Create a Helm values file/override that covers all registries for the supported Kubernetes resource kinds that are labeled with `kube-autorollout/enabled=true`.
 For some quick examples, see the snippet below.

 For full field reference, see the [Helm chart](charts/kube-autorollout) README.